Image by Piti Petdum

-There are four tangible values from the return on your marketing investment.
+Four tangible values from the return on your marketing investment:

 Keep in mind your preferred end results from the specific actions you’ll take.
 Include your resourceful ideas and voluminous research, but specificity in measurable plans is vital.

-A market analysis with customer data, segmentation, market needs analysis and market forecast; a SWOT analysis of your strengths, weaknesses, opportunities and threats; brand’s personality appeal; and competitive analysis.
+A market analysis should include prospective customer data, segmentation, market-needs analysis and market forecast; a SWOT analysis of your strengths, weaknesses, opportunities and threats; brand’s personality appeal; and competitive analysis.

 2. Strategies

-Plan smart goals as in the acronym, SMART:
+Plan your smart goals as in the acronym, SMART:

 • Specific – who, what, when, where, and how